wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/work-with-external-data/includes/2-add-data-source.md

 To begin, add a data source to your app.
 In Power Apps, there are multiple ways to add a data source.
 For example, when you add a gallery or a form to the screen, you can use that interface to choose an existing data source or add a new one.
 Sometimes you must add a data source for a control to complete an action.
 For example, adding a data source to a button to send an email.

-## Add a tabular data source such as a SharePoint list
+## Add a tabular data source such as a list in Microsoft Lists

 Add tabular data sources by following the same steps as in the previous procedure, or from the properties of a control.
 In this example, you'll add a SharePoint Online list as a data source to your app from a gallery control.